Simple

 simple("There are ${body.length} lines")

-And yes, you can combine this with the operator support as shown below:
+And yes, you can combine this with the Simple operators such as checking if a zip code is larger than 1000:

 simple("${body.address.zip} > 1000")